-JD & MSPH.
-JD & MSPH program students will begin MSPH courses following their 2nd year of law school, completing the typical first year MSPH courses.
+JD and MSPH program students will begin MSPH courses following their 2nd year of law school, completing the typical first year MSPH courses.
 After that, they will complete the remaining MSPH and JD requirements over the next two years through time spent at both institutions.
-We expect most JD & MSPH students will pursue the project option, combing our project requirements (HLTH 6901) with a comparable law school scholarly project requirement.
+We expect most JD and MSPH students will pursue the project option, combing our project requirements (HLTH 6901) with a comparable law school scholarly project requirement.
 Review of the final product will meet both programs' capstone/project requirements and involve faculty from both programs.
 Likewise, a law school required clerkship related to public health might also count toward the MSPH internship requirement.
-Concurrent with this self-study submission, we have submitted a notice of substantive change with the Council.
+We submitted a notice of this substantive change to the Council in September 2013.